Short, new proofs of Dowker duality: Preliminaries

 \subsection{CW posets}

-In Section~\ref{sec:short_new_proofs}, we will work with a specific type of posets called CW posets, which allows us to discuss face posets of CW complexes that are not simplicial complexes, such as complexes obtained by taking products of simplicial complexes.
+In Section~\ref{sec:short_new_proofs}, we will work with a specific type of poset called a CW poset, which allows us to discuss face posets of CW complexes that are not simplicial complexes, such as complexes obtained by taking products of simplicial complexes.